 Defined contribution pension for 2020 will rise by 2.2% in line with the increase in minimum pensionable income.

-The 2019 Baptists Together Annual Subscription for churches has been set by Baptist Union Council at £4.60 per church member.
-This is an increase of 2.4% based on the CPI figure for September (rounded to the nearest 5 pence) over the rate in 2018.
+The 2020 Baptists Together Annual Subscription for churches has been set by Baptist Union Council at £4.70 per church member.

 Our bankers have now advised us that, with effect from October 2014, they will be charging some services which they offer and one of the main one being processing of cheques.
 In order to help reduce our bank charges as much as possible, we request that, wherever possible, donations and subscriptions or any other payments, are paid by direct debit or by bank transfer to our Home Mission account, as this attracts less charges compared to cheques.
 Please quote your Church Number as reference for payments.
 If your bank does not allow personalised references, to help us identify your payment please email your details of the payments to firstname.lastname@example.org